ITCS-Team-6/DocuSep/README.md

 # DocuSep | Imports
 ## For this to work there are some imports that need to be done.
-### You will need to dowmload Pytesseract and Poppler.
+### You will need to download Pytesseract and Poppler.
 - Once that is done you will need to list the path for them:
 ### PyTesseract
 ```